 The optimization included assessment of recent concentration trends and contaminant distribution at five sub-sites.
 Conclusions included:

 - Plumes at four of the five sites required additional wells to define the plumes, some of which had evidence for recent expansion.

 - Concentrations appeared to be increasing in the deep sand and the deep monitoring network was not adequate.

 - Annual sampling would be adequate for most monitoring points.

 - Most sites had redundant wells in the interior of the plumes.

 - Sampling efforts could be reduced from 680 samples per year to about 180.

-The recommended program would be better able to assess plume stability for monitored natural attenuation.
-The LTMO cost was $12,000, but had projected annual savings of more than $175,000, not including the costs for new monitoring points.
+The recommended program would be better able to assess plume stability for MNA.
+The LTMO cost was $12,000, but had projected annual savings of more than $175,000 not including the costs for new monitoring points.